limegimlet/data_viz/README.md

 Moreover, by forcing the viewer to press the Play/Pause button to see the bars and read the tooltips, it introduces ['cognitive disfluency'](https://blogs.allari.com/are-dashboards-and-visualization-too-good): interacting with the visualization means the user needs to pay more attention to it.

-I must say, it also solved the awkwardness of having batting average (a decimal) share the same y-axis with the other stats.
+It also solved the awkwardness of having batting average (a decimal) share the same y-axis with the other stats.
 However, even without batting average, I would have taken the same approach.
 A declarative title for a mostly-empty plot with a 'Play' button is an invitation to dive deeper.

 It did make me uneasy ignoring such a common refrain, so I create a version with a [static plot 1](http://bl.ocks.org/limegimlet/78260a3948950a74e260f52a4aba377c), and another that [left out plot 1 altogether](http://bl.ocks.org/limegimlet/ef2e059afe48a0360254b8af75247bae), to compare.
 Still preferred keeping an animated plot 1.